andeya/gust/README.md

 ## 📄 License

-This project is licensed under the same license as Go itself.
+This project is licensed under the MIT License.

 ---